json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/resource-definitions.md

 }
 ```

-## Custom query string parameters
+### Custom query string parameters

 _since v3_

 You can define additional query string parameters with the LINQ expression that should be used.
 If the key is present in a query string, the supplied LINQ expression will be added to the database query.

 Note this directly influences the Entity Framework Core `IQueryable`.
-As opposed to using `OnApplyFilter`, this enables the full range of EF Core functionality.
+As opposed to using `OnApplyFilter`, this enables the full range of EF Core operators.
 But it only works on primary resource endpoints (for example: /articles, but not on /blogs/1/articles or /blogs?include=articles).

 ```c#